How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 Although when you are just trying to finish your first half marathon, the majority of your workouts will involve building your endurance rather than working specifically on your speed, steady-state running is, perhaps surprisingly, only part of the training that you should be doing.

-This variety is necessary to develop all aspects of your fitness and get your body comfortable with running harder and faster so that half marathon pace is physically and mentally sustainable.
+This variety is necessary to develop all aspects of your fitness and get your body comfortable running harder and faster so that half marathon pace is physically and mentally sustainable.

 #3: Cross Train